4th April 2019

 “And finally, I appreciate now the teachings of Mr Stuart Manderson, who was broadly knowledgeable on many different topics and encouraged self-directed exploration of subject material” Ryan recalls.

-Ryan sees his whole life as a work in progress and is comfortable in not knowing for certain what in not knowing what professional or personal adventure might unfold next in front of him.
+Ryan sees his whole life as a work in progress and is comfortable in not knowing for certain what professional or personal adventure might unfold next in front of him.

 “In Year 12, I was not certain where I wanted to go or what I wanted to do, but I see this an exciting process of self-discovery which continues to this day.
 Anything is possible.